 Also, keep in mind, these small shops often have to purchase OEM parts from the local lawn mower dealership and in turn, parts may cost a little more after the price is marked up for resale.

 Will the Lawn Mower Manufacturer Fix Your Mower?

-Again, not all authorized selling dealers are authorized repair centers.
-It’s important to find a dealership that has manufacturer trained mechanics repair your equipment, especially if you need warranty work completed on your mower.
+Again, not all authorized selling dealers have authorized repair centers.
+It’s important to find a dealership that has manufacturer-trained mechanics repair your equipment, especially if you need warranty work completed on your mower.

 Manufacturers require authorized service centers to send their mechanics for hands-on training on their products.
 This is true of both lawn mower and engine manufacturers.

 Which Lawn Mower Repair Shop is Best?